pascal-fb-martin/houseclock/README.md

 # HouseClock - A GPS Network Time Server with Web console

 This is a project to create a simple stratum 1 NTP server based on a local GPS time source for home use.
+This project depends on [echttp](https://github.com/pascal-fb-martin/echttp).

 The main goal is to setup a local time server not dependent on an Internet link, easy to install, simple to configure and that can be monitored from a web browser.